kennydop/Bots/README.md

 # Bots
-adding a couple of bots i've created overtime
+Adding a couple of bots i've been created overtime